Why and how we benefit from international trade, and the effects tariffs have on trade, jobs, and the cost of goods

 What you need to learn

-How does comparative advantage & mutually beneficial international trade create wealth and increased standard of living?
+How does comparative advantage & trade create wealth and increase the standard of living?

 specialization